anismhaddouche/Indicators/README.md

    2. `missions`: choose if you want to run the project on all missions or only a subset.

-                all = false # Choose all missions in the versioning folder subset =  ["1376","453","1559","1694","556","534","1640","1694","451","1237","533","647"]
+                all = false # True to take all missions in the versioning folder subset =  ["1376","453","1559","1694","556","534","1640","1694","451","1237","533","647"]

+7. You have to option for running all flows:
-7. In order tu run the all the flows locally without `Prefect`, open a terminal, navigate to the repository `Indicators` and run the following commands:
+   1. Local run with `Prefect`, open a terminal, navigate to the repository `Indicators` and run the following commands:

            conda activate ml
            python scripts/run_flows.py

-8. In order tu run all flows from `Prefect` (cloud) in your browser in order to monitor the flows or run it locally with
+   2. Cloud or local run with `Prefect UI`:
       1. Write this commands in your terminal prefect server start prefect deployment build scripts/run_flows.py:run_flows -n "labnbook" && prefect deployment apply run_flows-deployment.yaml && prefect agent start -q default
       2. Open `Prefect UI` (cloud or local) and click into `RUN` in the `Deployment` menu
-   3. You can skip 1, 2 and simply write in your terminal

-          python scripts/run_flows.py

-9. In order to get some reports run this command:
+8. In order to get some reports run this command:

         streamlit run scripts/dashboard.py